 The June 10 announcement marked the commercial launch of the firm’s pilot line production program dedicated to electric vehicle OEMs.

 The first two facilities are in the US, and additional facilities are under negotiation.

 Each facility is set up to process up to 800kg of anode active material per month, and enough anode active material for 34MWh.

-Sinanode Pilot processing will begin around the end of the year and the firm anticipates its first anchor tenant to start production by the end of this year or early 2022.
+Sinanode Pilot processing will begin around the end of the year and the firm anticipates its first anchor tenant to SOP (Start Of Production) by the end of 2021 or early 2022.
 Until then, it is processing in its Palo Alto pilot facility.

 OneD’s chief commercial officer Fabrice Hudry told BEST: “The Sinanode process is two parts: a Catalyst step and Silicon step.

 “The Catalyst step deposits nanoparticles of copper oxide onto the graphite particles.
 The Silicon step uses CVD ovens to grow silicon nanowires onto the graphite particles.